Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Introduce the concept of self-leadership as being your own internal leader

-Explore how inner dynamics mirror leadership in organizations and teams
+Explore how inner dynamics mirror effective leadership in organizations and teams

 Activities & Practices: